 Haunted Mansion Takeover

 Even if the line is long, there is much to look at, and it's definitely worth the wait.
 The entire outside of the mansion is decorated from top to bottom.
-If you decide to ride during the day, it is easier to look at the pet cemetery where last year you could spot Sparky's tombstone from Frankenweenie.
+If you decide to ride during the day, it is easier to look at the pet cemetery, where some years you can spot Sparky's tombstone from Frankenweenie.
 At night, you get to see the mansion lit up and get a spectacular view of all the jack-o-lanterns on the hill in the back.

-2013 marked the 13th year of the Haunted Mansion takeover!
-To mark this special occasion, Disney Imagineers came up with some special surprises inside as well as an encounter with Zero!
+The Haunted Mansion takeover started in 2000.
+To mark special anniversary years, Disney Imagineers come up with some special surprises inside as well as an encounter with Zero!

 If the line is long and you find yourself getting a little bored, take a look around!
 The changes inside are not the only changes that were made.
 Once you are inside, before you get on the ride, you will walk past a big screen that plays some footage of space.
-Pay attention and you will see something peculiar happen.
+Pay attention, and you will see something peculiar happen.
 Too scared to go on?
 No worries!
-You can watch the structure of Ghost Galaxy as a light overlay and creepy music take it over from the outside at night.
+You can watch the structure of Ghost Galaxy as a light overlay and listen to the creepy music from outside at night.

 Happy Haunts Tour